zompi2/NoFabButton/README.md

 Because my muscle memory made me pressing wrong button.

 ## Just disable Fab?
-I still want to use it, I just want this button in Content Browser.
+I still want to use it, I just don't want to have this button in the Content Browser.

 ## How to open it then?
 `Windw -> Fab`